-With the amount of software used in today’s vehicles, it is critical that the various systems are locked down to ensure that one ECU (i.e. the infotainment), cannot communicate maliciously with another (i.e. brakes).
-System-wide communication lockdown enables the safety certification of critical systems without minimizing the software capabilities needed.
+System security protection is critical in the SDV’s software-heavy environment to ensure that one ECU (e.g. an infotainment ECU) cannot communicate maliciously with another (e.g. brakes).
+System-wide communication lockdown enables the security certification of critical systems without minimizing the software capabilities needed.

-So, communication lockdown for automotive cybersecurity must orchestrate network connectivity internally among the networks, as well as externally with the manufacturer in the most secure manner possible to prevent vehicle hacking or tempering.
+A secure connected vehicle must orchestrate network connectivity internally among its networks, as well as externally with the manufacturer in the most secure manner possible to prevent vehicle hacking or tampering.

 Our vehicles are the smallest unit in which our entire family is gathered.
-When it comes to the safety and security of our vehicles there is absolutely no room for error.
-This is why the automotive industry needs to adopt a deterministic approach to vehicle cybersecurity by leading Cybertech Tier companies, such as Communication Lockdown™ by GuardKnox.
+When it comes to their safety and security there is no room for error.
+This is why the automotive industry needs to adopt a deterministic approach to vehicle cybersecurity.Download the Communication Lockdown™ Whitepaper